PM Modi wishes ex-president Kovind on birthday | Politics

 Kovind was India's president between 2017-22.

-Modi tweeted, ''Birthday greetings to Shri Ramnath Kovind Ji.
+He earlier tweeted, ''Birthday greetings to Shri Ramnath Kovind Ji.
 He is widely respected for his statesmanship and leadership.
 As India's President he placed topmost importance to empowering the poor and the downtrodden.
 May he lead a long and healthy life.''
-PTI KR CJ CJ
+PTI KR TDS TDS

 Advertisement